isomerpages/moe-tanjongkatongsec/_ccas/Uniformed Groups/NPCC.md

 ## **Activities**

-In accordance to the NPCC Training Framework stipulated by NPCC HQ, the key areas of emphasis in our training include law enforcement, national education, leadership, resilience, personal development, character development, innovation and enterprise.
-From the time a cadet is enrolled in NPCC, he will undergo structured training to acquire skills and knowledge that will help him thrive in 21st century.
+<p style="text-align: justify;">In accordance to the NPCC Training Framework stipulated by NPCC HQ, the key areas of emphasis in our training include law enforcement, national education, leadership, resilience, personal development, character development, innovation and enterprise.
+From the time a cadet is enrolled in NPCC, he will undergo structured training to acquire skills and knowledge that will help him thrive in 21st century.</p>

 #### Training

-We firmly believe in development of character, leadership and resilience.
-Training has evolved from just drills to more structured and interesting training programmes.
+<p style="text-align: justify;">We firmly believe in development of character, leadership and resilience.
+Training has evolved from just drills to more structured and interesting training programmes.</p>

 Our training programme includes: